Wix vs Shopify vs Squarespace — The Essential Comparison

 Payment processing

-To accept payments on an online store you need to connect a payment gateway to it — the software that processes credit card transactions online.
+To accept payments on an online store, you need to connect a payment gateway to it (a payment gateway being the software that processes credit card transactions online).

-Of the three products, Shopify and Wix let you connect considerably more payment gateways to your store than Wix — both let you connect over 100.
+Of the three products, Shopify and Wix let you connect considerably more payment gateways to your store than Wix — both let you connect around100 of them.
 By contrast, Squarespace restricts you to using just three: its native payment system, ‘Squarespace Payments,’ PayPal and Stripe.

 (Note: Square can also be used with Squarespace if you are using its POS system).